USD/CAD Price Annual Forecast: Battered Loonie unlikely to be saved by Fed rate cuts in 2025

 • The Canadian Dollar had a rough run in 2024, falling to nearly five-year lows.

-• A rapid pace of rate cuts from the Bank of Canada has widened the CAD’s rate divergence.
+• A rapid pace of rate cuts from the Bank of Canada has widened the CAD’s rate divergence with the USD.

 • As the Fed ponders slower moves on interest rates, the Loonie’s rate differential could widen further in 2025.

-The Canadian Dollar (CAD) spent most of 2024 on the ropes, battling into a familiar midrange before giving up in the last quarter and backsliding into multi-year lows.
-Rumors of a broad-market downturn in the US Dollar (USD) were wildly overblown, with the Greenback’s Q4 performance sending the USD higher and further battering the Loonie.
+The Canadian Dollar (CAD) spent most of 2024 on the ropes, battling into a familiar midrange before giving up in the last quarter and backsliding into multi-year lows against the US Dollar (USD).
+Rumors of a broad-market downturn in the USD were wildly overblown, with the Greenback’s Q4 stellar performance further battering the Loonie.

 Global Crude Oil markets also provided little support for the Canadian Dollar in 2024.
-Despite kicking the year off with one-sided bullish momentum in the first quarter, Crude Oil prices were hobbled by steady underperformance in global fossil fuel demand forecasts that continue to overshoot realized energy demand, and a constant stream of geopolitical concerns sprouting from multiple Middle East conflicts throughout the year failed to materialize into any actual supply constraints.
-The Canadian Dollar’s correlation with Crude Oil prices has historically been a wobbly inference, however a steady decline in barrel prices through the midpoint of 2024 crimped bullish potential in the Loonie.
+Despite kicking the year off with one-sided bullish momentum in the first quarter, Crude Oil prices were steady amid subdued global fossil fuel demand forecasts and as a constant stream of geopolitical concerns sprouting from multiple Middle East conflicts failed to materialize into any actual supply constraints.
+The Canadian Dollar’s correlation with Crude Oil prices has historically been a wobbly inference.
+However, a steady decline in barrel prices through the midpoint of 2024 crimped bullish potential in the Loonie.

 Canadian Dollar Index (CXY), WTI Spot Price